-By analyzing topical and relevant issues in sports psychology, students in this course apply what they have learned to challenges in real-world settings.
-This class helps students consider how they can ethically and professionally educate and improve the performance of athletes.
+After analyzing topical and relevant issues in sports psychology, students apply their acquired knowledge to challenges in real-world settings.
+Candidates consider how they can ethically and professionally educate and improve athletes’ performance.

 Required Licenses and Internships to Become a Sports Psychologist

-As mentioned above, most online master's programs in sports psychology do not lead to licensure.
-Consequently, they usually do not require clinical experiences like practicums or internships.
-Many jobs in sports psychology only require a master's degree.
+Most online master’s programs in sports psychology do not lead to licensure.
+Consequently, they usually do not include clinical experiences like practicums or internships.
+Many jobs in sports psychology only require a master’s degree.

-Sports psychologists interested in formal licensure will need to earn a Ph.D. or Psy.D.
+Sports psychologists interested in formal licensure must earn a Ph.D. or Psy.D. to practice.
 Most states require clinical psychologists to complete a doctoral program that includes a one-year supervised internship in a clinical setting.
 After graduation, prospective psychologists can sit for the Examination for Professional Practice of Psychology.
 Some states may impose additional licensing requirements.
-Applicants should check with their state's licensing board for more information.
+Applicants should check with their state’s licensing board for more information.

 Sports psychologists may choose to work exclusively with young athletes at high schools, colleges, or youth sporting associations.
 Alternatively, they may specialize in rehabilitation and work in hospitals, medical centers, or treatment facilities.
 Other sports psychologists focus on team dynamics, offering their expertise to professional sports organizations or businesses that are struggling to create a sense of unity and cooperation among their employees.
 Below, we’ve highlighted a few careers you can pursue in the field.